vesran/Polygons/README.md

 # Algorithm

-These results can be obtains using a *Hill Climbing* method.
+These results can be obtained using a *Hill Climbing* method.
 The idea is to start with a set containing a single polygon and iteratively do one of these actions :
 * add/replace a polygon
-* change color of a polygon
+* change the color of a polygon
 * move a polygon
-* change opacity of a polygon
+* change the opacity of a polygon
 * move a vertex of a polygon

 To enhance the quality of the outputs and reduce the number of iterations,